blockwell-ai/docs/docs/wallet/getting-started-web.md

 ---
 title: Web
+autonav:
+    group: Getting Started
 ---

-# Getting Started with Blockwell-QR Web
+# Getting Started with Blockwell Wallet Web

-This guide will get you started using the Blockwell-QR Web App.
+This guide will get you started using the Blockwell Wallet Web App.

 ## 1. Register for an account